Glossary of Terms

 Evaluation Framework

-An umbrella term for the software tools, runtime services, benchmark systems, etc. used to run different Evaluators to measure AI Systems for trust and safety risks and mitigations, as well as other kinds of measurements, such as carbon footprint for sustainability objectives.
+An umbrella term for the software tools, runtime services, benchmark systems, etc. used to perform Evaluations by running different Evaluators to measure AI Systems for trust and safety risks and mitigations, and other kinds of measurements.

 Evaluator

-A classifier model or similar tool that can quantify an AI System’s inputs and outputs to detect the presence of risky content, such as hate speech, hallucinations, etc. For our purposes, an evaluator is API compatible for execution within an Evaluation Framework.
-In general, an evaluator could be targeted towards non-safety needs, such as measuring other aspects of Alignment, model latency and throughput, carbon footprint, etc. Also, a given evaluator could be used at many points in the total AI life cycle, e.g., for a benchmark and an inference-time test.
+A classifier Model or similar tool, possibly including a Dataset, that can quantify an AI System’s inputs and outputs to detect the presence of risky content, such as hate speech, hallucinations, etc. For our purposes, an evaluator is API compatible for execution within an Evaluation Framework.
+In general, an evaluator could be targeted towards non-safety needs, such as measuring other aspects of Alignment, Inference model latency and throughput, carbon footprint, etc. Also, a given evaluator could be used at many points in the total AI life cycle, e.g., for a benchmark and an inference-time test.

 Fairness